xitu/gold-miner/article/2021/css-is-magic-its-time-you-try-3d.md

 How is that possible?
 An website is viewed like a page of a book right?
 How can anything possibly come out of the screen towards you (or, go away from you)?

 Your `div` obviously does not come out in real, it gives you a feeling that it does.
-Let’s check side by side how altering `translate` values look along different axes —
+Let’s check side by side how altering `translate` values look along different axes:

 ![](https://cdn-images-1.medium.com/max/2000/1*lNQdNBsRYNzWduwKFCdR5w.gif)